1st Inf. Div. Launches Year of Victory

-U.S. Army Command Sgt.
-Maj.
-Derek Noyes, command sergeant major of the 1st Infantry Division and Fort Riley, speaks during the Year of Victory kickoff ceremony on Fort Riley, Kansas, Jan.
+FORT RILEY, Kansas – U.S. Army Maj.
+Gen. John V. Meyer III and Command Sgt.
+Major Derek Noyes, command team of the 1st Infantry Division and Fort Riley, announced the ‘Year of Victory’ campaign during a kickoff ceremony held on Jan.
 11, 2024.

 The kickoff event marks the beginning of the next chapter in the ongoing effort to recount the history of the division, recognize its victorious past and honor former and current Soldiers as it continues to develop future leaders and achieve success throughout its ranks.

-(U.S. Army photo by Spc.
-Charles Leitner)
+“In the end, I think all of us if we live by the motto, duty, honor, country, there will be victory,” said Meyer.
+“All of us as Soldiers have to define what that is.”

+Throughout the year, the division and its Soldiers will discuss what it means to be victorious, what role the 1st Inf.
+Div. has played in the history of the United States and how it will continue playing a pivotal role in the country’s future.

 |Date Taken: